 Cover Design: the beautiful cover of my book and the interior images were designed by the talented graphic designer Aurélie Dhuit.

 Photography: The elegant portrait photos of me in red were taken by savvy Pascale V. Marquis.
-Newer photos of me in the heart white and black dress around Montmartre were taken international photographer extraordinaires Jack and Jane Photography.
+Newer photos of me in the heart white and black dress around Montmartre were taken international photographer extraordinaires Jack and Jane Photography (see below).

 Any bad or semi-bad photos on the site were most certainly taken by … moi.